AbCellera Biologics Inc. (ABCL) upgraded Issued by Wall Street Gurus

-AbCellera Biologics Inc. (NASDAQ:ABCL) went down by -6.32% from its latest closing price compared to the recent 1-year high of $14.97.
-The company’s stock price has collected -8.13% of loss in the last five trading sessions.
+AbCellera Biologics Inc. (NASDAQ:ABCL) went up by 0.42% from its latest closing price compared to the recent 1-year high of $14.97.
+The company’s stock price has collected -5.73% of loss in the last five trading sessions.
 Barron’s reported on 09/17/21 that FDA’s Call on Lilly’s Covid Drug Is Lifting a Partner’s Beaten-Down Stock

 Is It Worth Investing in AbCellera Biologics Inc. (NASDAQ :ABCL) Right Now?